HPCForge/BubbleML/bubbleml_data/DOCS.md

 be used to get a mask for all liquid points, all vapor points, or points along the bubble interface.
 In the [example](../examples/data_loading.ipynb), we include an example of how to compute the liquid-vapor interface using the same heavy-side function as the simulation.
 We use the distance function to generate a mask of bubble locations (I.e., points in the vapor phase.)

+## The Domain

+The simulation data we provide does not include the boundary.
+For instance, `f['temperature'][:, 0, 0]` is not indexing the heater.
+Instead, it is indexing the cell just above the heater.
+Similarly, `f['temperature'][:, 0, 10]` is not indexing the wall, it is indexing the cell to the right of the wall.
+If you want to explicitly account for boundaries in your model (perhaps for a physics-informed neural network), you must handle it implicitly, or extend the domain with the boundary info.
+In our experiments, we treat it implicitly and assume that the model will be able to capture the boundary info from the input history.

+## Extending BubbleML

+We provide a [reproducibility capsule](https://github.com/Lab-Notebooks/Outflow-Forcing-BubbleML) for running the simulations with Flash-X. This includes lab notebooks for running simulations.
+It also includes analysis scripts and the submissions files used to generate BubbleML.